Skip to Main Content

 Why apply?

-HCE Certification helps establish a framework for healthcare equity through industry-leading standards.
-These standards are proven to help close gaps in access and quality among patient groups where disparities are frequent.
+The certification helps establish a framework for organizations to reduce barriers to high-quality care for all patients.
+Industry-leading standards guide hospitals in their work to close gaps in access and quality among patient groups where disparities are frequent.

 What to expect